 Debit and credits in real estate come up during closing in a real estate transaction.
-A debit is money you owe, while a credit is money owed to you.
-Debits and credits are described on a closing statement in their sections respectfully.
+A debit is money you owe, while credit is money owed to you.
+Debits and credits are described in a closing statement in their sections respectfully.

 In this article, we are going to define debits and credits, talk about how it deals with real estate, and of course, cover what you need to know about debits and credits for the real estate exam.